 Tax Audit Services

-TaxSlayer automatically offers Audit Assistance for the Premium option.
-If you’re using the Simply Free or Classic option, you can buy Audit Assistance at an additional fee.
+TaxSlayer automatically offers Audit Assistance for the Premium and Self-Employed options.
+It is not included if you’re using the Simply Free or Classic options.

 If you’re being audited, TaxSlayer helps you prepare for the audit but it won’t represent you.
 You’re connected to a tax professional to get advice as you prepare.
 But Audit Assistance only applies to specific situations – it does not cover federal returns with forms Schedule C, Schedule K-1 or Form 2555.